gatsbyjs/gatsby/docs/blog/2020-05-12-strapi-instant-content-preview-plugin/index.md

 2. When asked to select the repository you want to use:

-- Select the new forked Strapi Starter Gatsby Blog repository and specify the Gatsby project folder, ie `frontend` in the starter.
+- Select the new forked Strapi Starter Gatsby Blog repository and specify the Gatsby project folder, i.e. `frontend` in the starter.

 ![https://raw.githubusercontent.com/strapi/strapi-starter-gatsby-blog/master/medias/repository.png](https://raw.githubusercontent.com/strapi/strapi-starter-gatsby-blog/master/medias/repository.png "Strapi starter for Gatsby blog repository screen shot")